70 Cold Lunch Ideas That Go Beyond PB&J

 Packing lunch has its perks: It’s cheap, nutritious and rewarding to eat something homemade.
 But what do you do when there’s no microwave to reheat your hard work?
-Brown-bag one of these 50 cold lunch ideas instead.
+Brown-bag one of these cold lunch ideas instead, of course.
+Here are 70 meals we love, from avocado chicken salad to Mediterranean couscous.

 1. Aran Goyoaga’s Niçoise Salad

-Pack everything in separate containers to keep it from turning to mush, then assemble it when you’re ready to eat.
+Pack everything in separate containers to keep it from turning to mush before lunchtime, then assemble it when you’re ready to eat.
 Easy, right?

 2. Salmon Noodle Bowls with Chili-Yuzu Relish and Pickled Radishes

 This dish is just as delicious served cold as it is served warm (if not more).
-Even better, it’s customizable: Whatever is in your fridge is fair game.
+Even better, it’s customizable: Whatever veggies are in your fridge are fair game.

 3. Lemon-Roasted Potatoes, Chicken and Spinach with Tzatziki